Top Gun: Filming

 Future NASA astronaut Scott Altman was among the pilots of VF-51 who flew F-14 aircraft for many of the film's stunt sequences, having been recently stationed at NAS Miramar at the time of filming.
 Altman was the pilot seen "flipping the bird" in the film's well-known opening sequence, as well as piloting the aircraft shown "buzzing the tower" throughout the film.
 The infamous "buzzing the tower" sequence raised concern among residents who called the base and local news media to report a "berserk pilot".

 Most of the sequences of the aircraft maneuvering over land were shot at Naval Air Station Fallon, in Nevada, using ground-mounted cameras.
 The majority of air-to-air filming was done using a Learjet.
-The F-14s also had cameras mounted both inside the cockpit and on six external camera mounts, which were built by Grumman for filming The Final Countdown and modified for use on Top Gun.
+The F-14s also had cameras mounted both inside the cockpit and on six external camera mounts, which were originally built by Grumman for filming The Final Countdown, an earlier movie that also featured F-14s, and modified for use on Top Gun.

 The fictitious MIG-28 enemy aircraft was depicted by the Northrop F-5.

 The film was shot in the Super 35 format, as anamorphic lenses were too large to fit inside the cockpits of the fighter jets.

 Reshoots after Top Guns filming wrapped conflicted with Made in Heaven, in which McGillis starred with brown hair.
 Top Guns filmmakers were forced to hide her hair color, which for example resulted in the scene shot in an elevator featured McGillis in a baseball cap.
 While filming her scenes, McGillis had to be shoeless to match Cruise's height.

 Renowned aerobatic pilot Art Scholl was hired to do in-flight camera work for the film.
 The original script called for a flat spin, which Scholl was to perform and capture on a camera on the aircraft.
-The aircraft was observed to spin through its recovery altitude, at which time Scholl radioed "I have a problem...
+The aircraft was observed to spin through its recovery altitude, at which time Scholl radioed, "I have a problem...
 I have a real problem".
 He was unable to recover from the spin and crashed his Pitts Special biplane into the Pacific Ocean off the Southern California coast near Carlsbad on September 16, 1985.
 Neither Scholl's body nor his aircraft were recovered, leaving the official cause of the accident unknown.
-Top Gun was dedicated to Scholl's memory.
+The film was dedicated to Scholl's memory.